Are you searching for where to go apple picking in New Jersey?

 Ripple Hill Farm is located at 181 Mountain Road in Basking Ridge.
 908-647-1300

-- Cost: Entry fee of $5.00 per person (children under 10 are free) cash only
+- Cost: There is an entry fee of $5.00 per person (children under 10 are free).
+Pay for what you pick.

 Best Pick Your Own Apple Orchards in South Jersey